-Based on the context and challenges presented above, we have a vision of a smart approach that integrates educational activities delivered virtually with other educational activities that prepare the students for practice.
-We have, therefore, worked within the VUH framework introduced in [5, 6].
-We identified initial requirements, facilities, and technological solutions for the VUH as an arena for educational activities, for personnel, for students, and for the public [5].
+Based on the context and challenges presented above, we have a vision of a smart approach to integrate educational activities delivered virtually with other educational activities that prepare the students for practice.
+We have therefore worked within the VUH framework introduced in [6, 5].
+We identified initial requirements, facilities and technological solutions for the VUH as an arena for educational activities, for personnel, students and for the public [5].
 Some examples of these are presented in Table 1.

 Table 1.
-Educational Activities in a Virtual University Hospital
+Educational Activities in a Virtual University Hospital.

-Activity Content, facilities and technological solutions Patient simulation Operating room, patient ward, emergency area, virtual humans, interactive hospital equipment, VR interface Procedure training Various hospital departments (operating room, patient ward, emergency area), information using videos and posters, interac- tive hospital equipment, VR interface Lectures, e.g. anatomy Classrooms, lecture halls, 3D interactive models of organs and the human body, posters, videos, VR interface Role-plays (team training, patient communication) Operating room, patient ward, emergency area, recep- tion/outpatient clinics, interactive hospital equipment, VR inter- face
+Activity Content, facilities and technological solutions Patient simulation Operating room, patient ward, emergency area, volunteers, interactive hospital equipment, VR interface Procedure training Various hospital departments (operating room, patient ward, emergency area), information using videos and posters, interactive hospital equipment, VR interface Lectures, e.g. anatomy Classrooms, lecture halls, 3D interactive models of organs and the human body, posters, videos, VR interface Role-plays (team training, patient communication) Operating room, patient ward, emergency area, reception / outpatient clinics, interactive hospital equipment, VR interface

 To start the process of filling the VUH with content, some minor projects relating to mono-professional communication and collaboration were started.
-The first solutions were used for training nurses undergoing specializations in surgery, anesthesia, and emergency care [5, 6].
-This gave us valuable experiences in both setting up the VR environment and planning a more complex infrastructure and logistics.
+The first solutions were used for training nurses undergoing specialization in surgery, anesthesia and emergency care [5, 6].
+This gave us valuable experience in both setting up the VR environment and planning a more complex infrastructure and logistics.

-We decided to continue with the topic of communication and collaboration.
-The pressing problem that students from one profession seldom get the chance to practice with students from other professions inside a hospital setting is that they seldom see the entire patient trajectory during clinical rotations.
+We decided to continue with the topic of communication and collaboration, and the pressing problem that students from one profession seldom get the chance to practice with students from other professions in a hospital setting and that they seldom see the whole patient trajectory during clinical rotation.
 This was the motivation for starting the VirSam project.
-We received funding from the NTNU's Top Education program for a demonstration project, which is reported on here.
+We received funding from the NTNU's Top Education program for a demonstration project which is reported on here.

 The primary objective of the part of VirSam reported here was: to provide fourth year medical and third year nursing students with the possibility of interprofessional communication training in a smart virtual environment.
-The secondary objective was to investigate the students' experience with different technological solutions for experiencing VR.
-This was done by having them use both a desktop version and a set of VR goggles.
+The secondary objective was to investigate the students' experience with different technological solutions for experiencing VR by having them use both a desktop version and VR goggles.